felix-oury/LogSig-SSM-tables/README.md

 On Weather forecasting (predicting 30 days of hourly multivariate climatological data from the previous 30 days), LogSig-SSM achieves the best MAE of **0.432**, improving over D-LinOSS (0.486) and all other listed methods (Table R1).
 On PhysioNet Sepsis (early sepsis prediction from highly irregular clinical records where only 10.3% of values are observed), LogSig-SSM achieves **90.3 / 87.5** AUROC with/without observation indicators (Table R2), remaining competitive with specialised irregular-time methods.

 We also broadened the UEA comparison by adding Transformer, RFormer, TS2Vec, MOMENT, TSPulse, and PD-SSM (Table R3), and conducted a patching ablation (Table R4) replacing log-signatures with learned patch embeddings on the same windows and backbone.
 Both patching variants improve over raw Mamba but fall well below LogSig-SSM confirming that the gains come from log-signature geometry, not compression alone.
+Finally, we provide additional seeds on EthanolConcentration confirming stability (Table R5) and a visualisation of the six UEA datasets illustrating the qualitative differences between tasks (Figure R1).

 **Table R1: Weather Forecasting (MAE ↓)**
 | Model | MAE |